GUEST BLOG Makenzie Way, 3L at the University of Pennsylvania Law School

 Many of us also know that bar admissions requirements include the Character and Fitness application.

-Law students are divided, however, on they’re awareness of the Multistate Professional Responsibility Examination.
+Law students are divided, however, on their awareness of the Multistate Professional Responsibility Examination.

 So what is the MPRE?